sunbury-web-dev/intro-to-web-development-syllabus/syllabus/week2.md

 #### Project

-In this lab we'll clone a repostiory that contains some templates for taking class notes in [markdown](https://www.markdownguide.org/).
+In this lab we'll clone a repository that contains some templates for taking class notes in [markdown](https://www.markdownguide.org/).
 We'll practice using git to clone the repository, make changes, and push those changes to GitHub.

 #### Directions